Desenzano del Garda

 Desenzano del Garda (Dezensà) is a town and comune in the province of Brescia, in Lombardy, Italy, on the southwestern shore of Lake Garda.
-It borders the communes of Castiglione delle Stiviere, Lonato, Padenghe sul Garda and Sirmione.
+It borders the communes of Castiglione delle Stiviere, Lonato, Padenghe sul Garda, and Sirmione.

 History

-Sometime in the first century, the area around lake Garda, including what is now Desenzano del Garda, became a favourite vacation spot for the Veronese élite, Verona being one of the largest Roman cities in northeastern Italy.
+The area was settled in the Bronze Age and sometime in the first century BCE, the area around Lake Garda, including what is now Desenzano del Garda, became a favourite vacation spot for the Veronese élite, Verona being one of the largest Roman cities in northeastern Italy.

+The toponym Desenzano is supposed to derive from the Latin name of persona Decentius, the alleged owner of the fourth-century Roman farm and villa of which the excavations can be visited.
+There is also an etymology of popular origin: since the village stretches along the hilly slope, the toponym is connected with the word 'descent'.

+The Villa Romana is one of the most important Roman villas in the north of Italy, covering an area of 11,000 square metres.
+Built in the first century BCE it was occupied through to the fifth century.
+Discovered in the 1920s, it is believed that the final stage was built by Flavius Magnus Decentius, brother of Emperor Magnentius.

+The Castello was built around 1000 CE to protect the populace from raids by bandits and incursions by Hungarians.
+The fortifications follow the old Roman ‘castrum’ layout and were enlarged in the 15th century.

+When the Venetians controlled this part of Italy they rebuilt the Old Port in 1454 to make Desenzano a commercial hub for the wider area with such localities as Brescia, Mantova and Verona.

+The baroque cathedral, dedicated to St Mary Magdalene, was designed by Giulio Todeschini and built on the remains of the parish church between 1586 and 1611.

 On 24 June 1859, four divisions of Sardinian infantry fought a gruesome battle with elements of the Austrian Eighth corps, under Feldzeugmeister Ludwig von Benedek, in an engagement encompassing Madonna della Scoperta, Pozzolengo, and San Martino (as Desenzano del Garda was known).
 This action was part of the greater battle centered on Solferino, during the Second Italian War of Independence, and was a vital step in achieving Italian unification – unification that was gained only eleven years later.
 During the Third Italian War of Independence, Desenzano was bombarded by the Austrian navy.

 Notable residents

 The Italian poet and librettist Angelo Anelli, who collaborated with Rossini in revising L'italiana in Algeri (The Italian Girl in Algiers) from an earlier text by Luigi Mosca, and whose libretto for Ser Marcantonio by Stefano Pavesi became the basis for Donizetti’s Don Pasquale, was born in Desenzano del Garda in 1761.

 Olympic gold medalist, sprinter Marcell Jacobs grew up in Desenzano del Garda.
 Italian cyclist Sonny Colbrelli and Italian volleyball player Alessandro Michieletto were also born in the town.